-In this competitive market, colleges and universities across the world compete for all levels for funding and to gain the attention of prospective new students.
+In this competitive market, colleges and universities across the world compete for all levels of funding and to gain the attention of prospective new students.
 But, to stay ahead in this industry, organizations need to optimize their marketing strategies and messaging to create long-lasting connections with potential students.

 Building emotional connections through marketing today requires the use of powerful visuals to grab the attention of prospective students, and this leads to an accumulation of digital files.
 Without managing these digital files, your organization can experience several challenges that will ultimately hinder your marketing efforts, and reduce the effectiveness of campaigns.

-Implementation - 5 Tips for Success
+Choosing a DAM for Higher Education - 5 Tips for Success

-As colleges start creating overwhelming amounts of content, they often start looking for a digital asset management solution, but quickly find themselves overwhelmed by the process of choosing a DAM vendor.
+As colleges start creating overwhelming amounts of content, they often start looking for a digital asset management solution but quickly find themselves overwhelmed by the process of choosing a DAM vendor.

-When you’re dealing with an organization that’s made up of dozens of departments, offices, groups and hundreds of individual users, it makes sense to systematically map out all potential uses and understand which permission levels are needed.
-Typically, marketing teams handle the “management” of the DAM, and require admin access and training to make the most of the DAM system.
+When you’re dealing with an organization that’s made up of dozens of departments, offices, and groups and hundreds of individual users, it makes sense to systematically map out all potential uses and understand which permission levels are needed.
+Typically, marketing teams handle the “management” of the DAM and require admin access and training to make the most of the DAM system.
 Other individual academic departments and university offices will require more controlled permissions that ensure they use the most up-to-date assets.

-2. Hold meetings dedicated to planning a DAM initiative.
+2. Hold meetings dedicated to planning a DAM initiative

-3. Build a list of requirements.
+3. Build a list of requirements

 When planning a DAM initiative, it’s best to write out and prioritize a list of technology, security, and user interface requirements.

 Universities and colleges vary widely in structure, so not every school will be using the DAM solution in the same way.
 For large institutions, it may be necessary to choose a DAM that’s cloud-based and can provide access to public users in addition to department representatives, with relevant permissions for each group.
-Some other schools won’t need public access, but will require all departments and offices to have the same high-level access.
+Some other schools won’t need public access but will require all departments and offices to have the same high-level access.
 Each scenario is completely dependent on each school’s strategy and workflow.

 When you start with a clear list of requirements, you'll more likely select a DAM that will work over the long haul.
 It also doesn’t hurt to structure your list in a hierarchy, so you know which items should hold more weight in the decision-making process.

-4. Consider the cloud.
+4. Consider the cloud

 The cloud is taking over, but some organizations are nervous to pick up this growing trend.
 There are often many fears that come with adopting a cloud-based solution – number one being security and number two being ownership.
 Won’t assets stored in the cloud be more susceptible to piracy?
-And does a school set themselves up for asset loss by turning control over to an outside vendor?
+And does a school set itself up for asset loss by turning control over to an outside vendor?

 There are a number of concerns regarding the cloud, but lots of organizations in higher education are making the switch and suggesting others do the same.
-To find out if the cloud is right for you, do some research on other companies using the cloud, and see why marketers are loving the cloud.

-5. Schedule a DAM demo.
+5. Schedule a DAM demo